Why Dogs Bark and Lunge on Leash

 What You Can Do About It

 Stay calm.
 Use a happy tone when approaching on-leash dogs—stay calm, but aware.
 Be prepared to move away quickly if needed (duck behind a car or cross the street) from the other dog.
 Keep the leash loose if possible.
 If you seem tense or uneasy and tighten the leash, your dog will sense your uneasiness and may respond by pulling and barking.

 Use a humane training collar.
-A head halter such as the Gentle Leader or Halti or a front buckle harness such as an easy walk harness makes on-leash management much easier and doesn’t hurt your dog.
+A head halter such as the Gentle Leader or Halti, or a front buckle harness such as an easy walk harness makes on-leash management much easier and doesn’t hurt your dog.
 Choke, pinch, and shock collars, on the other hand, are designed punishment tools causing pain and discomfort.
-The dog might stop barking because it hurts, but the pain won’t decrease his frustration.
+Your dog might stop barking because it hurts, but the pain won’t decrease their frustration.
 In fact, keep in mind that the association with pain can cause or worsen the aggression.

 Play the “Find it” game.
 Have a handful of yummy treats, tell your dog, “find it,” and throw a treat in front of him.
 Continue to say, “find it,” and throw treats until you are safely past the other dog.
 This exercise distracts your dog from other dogs by keeping him focused on treats.
 Instead of staring at the other dog, your dog’s eyes will be searching for treats.
 Eventually your dog will associate the sight of other dogs with yummy food.

 Feed your dog at night.
 Make it a habit to only feed your dog after you’re inside for the evening.
 That way, you’ll always go on leashed walks with a slightly hungry dog who is much more motivated to focus on you and the goodies in your treat bag.

 Take a class.
 We offer reward-based behavior modification classes, called Reactive Rover, for dogs that are leash reactive.
 Sign up on our website.

 - If you haven’t done so already, spay or neuter your dog.